DragonflyStats/TechArchive/ApacheSpark/SparkFundamentals/Part1-D-Libraries.md

 source to give the application streams of data to work with.
 Then, on a different terminal window, run the application using the command shown here.

-#### MLlib
-The MLlib library contains algorithms and utilities for classification, regression, clustering, collaborative filtering and dimensionality reduction.
-Essentially, you would use this for specific machine learning use cases that requires these algorithms.
-In the lab exercise, you will use the clustering K-Means algorithm on a set of taxi drop off points to figure out potentially where the best place to hail a cab would be.

-### GraphX
-The GraphX is another library that sits on top of the Spark Core.
-It is basically a graph processing library which can used for social networks and language modeling.
-Graph data and the requirement for graph parallel systems is becoming more common, which is why the GraphX library was developed.
-Specific scenarios would not be efficient if it is processed using the data-parallel model.
-A need for the graph-parallel model is introduced with new graph-parallel systems like Giraph and GraphLab to efficiently execute graph algorithms much faster than general data-parallel systems.

-There are new inherent challenges that comes with graph computations, such as constructing the graph, modifying its structure, or expressing computations that span several graphs.
-As such, it is often necessary to move between table and graph views depending on the objective of the application and the business requirements.

-The goal of GraphX is to optimize the process by making it easier to view data both as a graph and as collections, such as RDD, without data movement or duplication.
-The lab exercise goes through an example of loading in a text file and creating a graph from it to find attributes of the top users.

-#### Summary:
-Having completed this lesson, you should be able to understand and use the various Spark libraries.